Free Things to Do on the Amalfi Coast: 20 Best Experiences

 8. Ride the SITA Bus Along the Coast Road

-Price: ~€2–5 per journey | Best time: Early morning or late afternoon for the best light
+Price: Low-cost public bus, fare varies by route and season | Best time: Early morning or late afternoon for the best light

 Tip: Sit on the right side of the bus heading east (toward Amalfi) for the sea-facing views.
 The left side has the mountain views — both are extraordinary.